Kids First - U9s

 If you have ANY questions at all, contact Ali, Stuart or any of the coaches listed.

-Over the season, we will be invited to take part in 6 or more Festivals which the kids love.
+Over the season, we will be invited to take part in many Festivals which the kids love.
 Most of these are also pretty local (Wimbledon, Richmond, Sutton, Esher etc).
 For those new to the Rugby Festival scene, here are a few tips:

 Clothing: skins or other thermal tops/leggings are well worth wearing (for kids and adults!) - they add warmth and a little protection.
 No zips or tags that could snag or catch someone!
 A spare fleece, trackie bottoms, coat are all good for keeping warm (and dry) in the time spent between games.